• Skip to main content

 Final Words:

-If you are already in touch with official codeigniter site news, you might be aware that, codeigniter’s updates/releases are very slow, and there is the possibility of a death of it as well( though I appreciate the development of codeigniter community, which is still active, but no stable release yet).
-In between, PHP is already updating with many features of modern web application development.
+If you are already in touch with official Codeigniter site news, you might be aware that CodeIgniter’s updates/releases are very slow, and there is the possibility of its death as well( though I appreciate the development of the Codeigniter community, which is still active but has no stable release yet).
+In addition, PHP has already been updated with many features of modern web application development.

 So, to get a taste of the modern era of PHP development, such a hack like this could be very much helpful to developers who are working/maintaining CodeIgniter applications developed years earlier(Moreover, Codeigniter can still be considered as a least learning curve framework also).
 Happy coding 🙂